SoftcodingForYou/NeuriGUI/README.md

 You can set up the environment (Python **libraries**) by running:
 `pip install -r requirements.txt` (file found in root folder of project)

 Please note that the GUI is also using the **tkinter** framework which is **not** installable via `pip`.
-You have to install this during installation of the Python language.
+On Windows, it is automatically installed during installation of Python.
 On GNU/Linux-based systems, it can be installed via the package manager (apt for Ubuntu):
 `apt install python3-tk`

 ### GNU/Linux